shao400/CSE3902Team1/Sprint0/README_Sprint4.txt

 TO-DOs:
 -----------------------------------
 1. Several enemy sprite sheets need to be updated and reversed
-2. Boss/Dragon fireballs and Flame need to be added, they are not in any sprite sheets that's currently available
+2. Boss/Dragon fireballs need to be added, they are not in any sprite sheets that's currently available
-3. Need NPC/Boss interface and sort some of the enemy classes into them, as NPC/Boss may have different behavior from enemies